jonikorpi/base-files/README.md

 ## safe-areas.css

-Classes that add margins equal to `env(safe-area-inset-right)` and so on, for use easy support of iPhone X and other non-rectangular devices.
+Classes that add margins equal to `env(safe-area-inset-right)` and so on, for implementing easy support of iPhone X and other non-rectangular devices.